demisto/content/Packs/PrismaCloudCompute/Playbooks/Prisma_Cloud_Compute_-_Audit_Alert_Vulnerabilities_Enrichment_README.md

 This is a sub-playbook of the "Prisma Cloud Compute - Audit Alert v2" playbook.
-It will create CVE indicators based on image or host vulnerabilities.
+It creates CVE indicators based on image or host vulnerabilities.

 ## Dependencies